rockstardotb/django-customizable-blog/README.md

     </html>

-Finally, we'll create the index.html, which will extend the base.html:
+Next, we'll create the index.html, which will extend the base.html:

     {% extends "base.html" %}
     {% block content %}